Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 can be simplified around that.

 Maybe switch to 0402 parts along the RF path to reduce stray inductance and capacitance and reduce size.
-Maybe on the rest of the board to get more space.
+And perhaps don't use handsolder, as the pads are larger and thus have more capacitance/inductance.
+Maybe 0402 parts on the rest of the board to get more space.

 Replace unobtanium parts (if any).